-The coffins that once held the mighty emperors had sadly deteriorated beyond repair upon the tombs excavation.
+The coffins that once held the mighty emperors had sadly deteriorated beyond repair upon the excavation of the tomb.
 As a result, you’re only able to see where the coffins once laid upon large concrete slabs.
-There’ll also be some extravagant red replicas to give you an idea, however look a bit more of an eye-sore in the otherwise striking tomb.
+There’ll also be some extravagant red replicas to give you an idea, however, look a bit more of an eye-sore in the otherwise striking tomb.

 Upon leaving the tomb you’re directed towards the stairway that allows you to look back towards the entrance gates leading to the tomb and the entire area alike.
-It allows you to spot other unmistakably immaculately designed Chinese roofing indicating sites of other tombs around the mountains base.
+It allows you to spot other unmistakably immaculately designed Chinese roofing indicating sites of other tombs around the base of the mountain.

 Dingling is the other most visited tomb, and possibly the most immaculate.
 It was built for Emperor Wanli (1572-1620), his beloved wife and charmingly his favourite concubine (side-chick).
 Demonstrating the power and bravado of the dynasty itself, the construction of the tomb was even completed before the emperors 20th birthday.

 Another selling point is the fact it’s the only fully excavated tomb.
 The tomb itself also includes an underground palace.
 Much like in Changling no genuine coffins remain, as they decayed and unsuitable for display.
-Instead they have been replaced with replicas.
-Nearby will also be the Museum of the Ming Tombs, which holds a number of items excavated from the tomb itself, such as two imperial crowns.
+Instead, they have been replaced with replicas.
+Nearby will also be the Museum of the Ming Tombs, which holds several items excavated from the tomb itself, such as two imperial crowns.

-The other negative is its accessibility, its a fucking ball-ache.
+The other negative is its accessibility, it’s a fucking ball-ache.
 It essentially requires an entire day to visit, most of which wasted on the travel.
-Also as a result of the size of the complex, most often visitors find themselves only having time to see one or two of the sites.
-Of course many travellers choose to combine the tombs with a visit the near-by wall.
-However if you have a limited number of days to see Beijing, then a stop at the Ming Tombs isn’t necessary.
+Also, due to the size of the complex, many visitors only have time to see one or two of the sites.
+Of course, many travellers choose to combine the tombs with a visit to the nearby wall.
+However, if you have a limited number of days to see Beijing, then a stop at the Ming Tombs isn’t necessary.

 A Welsh university drop-out on a mission to travel the world for as little money as possible.
 My adventures have taken me through over 30 countries across Europe, Asia and Oceania, and the list keeps on growing!
 From classic backpacking to working and volunteering, I have found all sorts of ways to maintain a life on the road.